What is landfill gas?

 How is landfill gas collected from the landfill?

-4 Megawatts of electricity can power a minimum of 4,000 homes during peak demand and about 12,000 homes off peak.
+6 Megawatts of electricity can power a minimum of 6,000 homes during peak demand and about 12,000 homes off peak.

 The landfill gas-to-energy facility was designed to increase capacity to produce up to 12 Megawatts of continuous power.

-Based on landfill gas projections the gas-to-energy facility could provide sufficient power for the Town of Holly Springs' residents.
+Based on landfill gas projections the gas-to-energy facility could one day provide sufficient power for the Town of Holly Springs' residents.